mdpiper/brances-and-merging/README.md

-# brances-and-merging
+# branches-and-merging

-An experiment in maintaining persistent development and stable branches
+An experiment in maintaining persistent *development* and *stable* branches.